JohanMabille/johanmabille.github.io/source/_posts/2014-10-09-writing-c-plus-plus-wrappers-for-simd-intrinsics-1.markdown

 when I had to use it in my own applications, it appeared that most of the articles were theoretical, explaining the principles of the vectorization without practical examples of application ; some of them, however, linked to libraries using vectorization, but extending these libraries for my personal needs was difficult, if not painfull.
-Thus I had to implement my own libvrary and I decided to write a little tutorial to share my works and ideas in case someone would face the same needs.
+Thus I had to implement my own library and I decided to write a little tutorial to share my works and ideas in case someone would face the same needs.

 <!-- more -->